Mudejar Architecture in Simple Terms: Key Features & Examples

 3 Key Groups of Elements

-Let's look at all these key elements in details.
+Let's look at all of these elements in details.

 Decorative Elements of Mudejar ARCHITECTURE

-There are some distinctive decorative elements in architecture built in Mudejar style, such as quatrefoils, star patterns, Kufic inscriptions, muqarnas, arabesques and ornate tiles.
+There are some distinctive decorative elements in architecture built in Mudejar style, such as quatrefoils, star patterns, Kufic inscriptions, muqarnas, arabesques and ornate tiles on walls and ceilings.

 White quatrefoils or four-petaled flowers on a yellow building in Spain